The Top 10 Benefits of Process Mapping

 6. Identify and mitigate risk

 Process maps can be used to identify and show where Risk has been identified within the business and what controls are in place or need to be in place to mitigate the risk.
-Again this can be exported as required.
-Sharing visibility and educating employees about risk areas and controls is invaluable, as knowledgeable employees can be proactive about mitigating risks.
+Sharing visibility and educating employees about risk areas and controls is invaluable, as knowledgeable employees can then be proactive about mitigating risks.

 7. Enable business process analysis